shah/gmail-supplier/README.md

-# Save GMail message as CSV
+# Read typed Gmail messages

 NodeJS module that reads an oAuth-authenticated GMail mailbox and calls functions with typed messages.